NanaYawEl/The-Indian-Start-up-Ecosystem/README.md

 # The-Indian-Start-up-Ecosystem
-to analTo analyze the Indian start-up investment data over the course of four years (2018-2021) in order find out which funding stages are very attractive to investors and at what risk level.
+To analyze the Indian start-up investment data over the course of four years (2018-2021) in order find out which funding stages are very attractive to investors and at what risk level.